-In a recent article in CMO the Medibank CEO Craig Drummond has announced a Medibank Customer service overhaul in response to increasing customer frustration and the resultant customer churn.
+In a CMO article way back in 2016, the then-new Medibank CEO Craig Drummond announced a Medibank Customer service overhaul in response to increasing customer frustration and the resultant customer churn.

 One particular pain point noted in the article is the poor contact centre experience with wait times “doubling from three minutes to six minutes in the past six months”.

-In addition to updating some infrastructure in a $150m project, Drummond has also announced plans to introduce Net Promoter Scores (NPS) across the organisation.
+In addition to updating some infrastructure in a $150m project back in 2016, Drummond also announced plans to introduce Net Promoter Scores (NPS) across the organisation.

 Medibank CEO admits customer experience failings

 Editor: note this is from the 2016 article: